FollySoft/BlinkBook/HoldOut/README.md

 |------------------|:-----------------:|:--------------------:|-----------------:|
 | 2 - 12            | 2 - 12             |  ~ 5-10 minutes    | 12 & Up          |

-HoldOut is a simple game, inspired by self-effacing games like [Chicanery](http://chicanery.auntiepixelante.com/) by Anna Anthropy and [B.U.T.T.O.N](https://gutefabrik.com/button.html) by Die Gute Fabrik.
+HoldOut is a simple game, inspired by [Chicanery](http://chicanery.auntiepixelante.com/) by Anna Anthropy.

 The goal is simple: be the last person to keep your Blink alive.